lm22433/sep-resources/Flutter.md

 To run these tests in CI, we can use the same workflow definition from above.

+You can view the Flutter documentation on [widget testing](https://docs.flutter.dev/cookbook/testing/widget/introduction) and [unit testing](https://docs.flutter.dev/cookbook/testing/unit/introduction) for more information.

 ### Flutter Web Applications

 When setting up Continuous Integration (CI) for Flutter web applications, you typically use a combination of unit tests, widget tests, and integration tests to ensure a well-functioning and bug-free web application.
 Below is an explanation of how to incorporate each type of test, followed by a complete workflow example.